Which? energy survey results

 Ebico scored below average on our procedures and practices assessment, which looks at arrangements for customers around billing, complaints, customer service and product management.

 Bulb missed out on the award because it was below average in our performance assessment.
-This includes how long it takes companies to answer the phone and respond to customer queries online.

 Price is the most important consideration for you when choosing a new energy supplier, according to our survey, so it’s no surprise that the highest-scoring energy companies are considered good value for money by their customers.